codahale/sneaker/README.md

 4. Decrypt the `TAR` file and write the result to `example.sec.tar`.

-(To simplify things, if you specify `-` as the output path, `kms-secrets` will write the data to STDOUT, allowing you to pipe the output directly to `tar`.)
+(To simplify things, if you specify `-` as the output path, `secman` will write the data to STDOUT, allowing you to pipe the output directly to `tar`.)

 ### Maintenance Operations

 A common maintenance task is key rotate.
-To rotate the data keys used to encrypt the secrets, run `kms-secrets rotate`.
+To rotate the data keys used to encrypt the secrets, run `secman rotate`.
 It will download and decrypt each secret, generate a new data key, and upload a re-encrypted copy.

-To rotate the KMS key used for each secret, simply specify a different `KMS_KEY_ID` and run `kms-secrets rotate`.
+To rotate the KMS key used for each secret, simply specify a different `KMS_KEY_ID` and run `secman rotate`.